Anthony Trenga

-Anthony John Trenga (born 1949) is a Senior United States district judge of the United States District Court for the Eastern District of Virginia as well as a judge on the Foreign Intelligence Surveillance Court.
+Anthony John Trenga (born 1949) is a senior United States district judge of the United States District Court for the Eastern District of Virginia as well as the Presiding Judge of the Foreign Intelligence Surveillance Court.

 Education

 Trenga was born in Wilmerding, Pennsylvania.
-He graduated from Mercersburg Academy in 1967 and received an Artium Baccalaureus degree from Princeton University in 1971.
-He received a Juris Doctor from the University of Virginia School of Law in 1974 and a LL.M from Duke University Law School.
+He graduated from Mercersburg Academy in 1967 before attending Princeton University, where he graduated with an A.B. from the Princeton School of Public and International Affairs (then the Woodrow Wilson School) in 1971 after completing a senior thesis titled "The Need to Be: The Philosophical Foundations of the 'Movement to the People.'"
+He received a Juris Doctor from the University of Virginia School of Law in 1974 and a Master of Laws from Duke University Law School.
 He was a law clerk to Judge Ted Dalton of the United States District Court for the Western District of Virginia from 1974 to 1975.